-Osa is one of the last landscapes in Central America that can still sustain the full suite of large cats: Margay (Leopardus wiedii), Ocelot (Leopardus pardalis), Jaguarundi (Puma yagouaroundi), Puma (Puma concolor), and Jaguar (Panthera onca).
+Osa is one of the last landscapes in Central America that can still sustain the five species of wild cats in the region: Margay (Leopardus wiedii), Ocelot (Leopardus pardalis), Jaguarundi (Puma yagouaroundi), Puma (Puma concolor), and Jaguar (Panthera onca).

-Despite a relatively intact and healthy forest here in Osa, these cats still face pressures such as poaching, habitat loss to deforestation and land conversion, and increasing conflicts with humans and livestock.
+Despite a relatively intact and healthy forest here in Osa, these cats face pressures such as:

-To that end, Osa Conservation created the Camera Trap Network for the Osa Peninsula in collaboration with UNA (National University of Costa Rica).
-This uninterrupted monitoring program is comprised of camera traps placed on Osa Conservation properties, in Corcovado National Park and also on member properties.
-Members of the network include local eco-lodges and private landowners who are eager to contribute to the research and conservation of wild cats and their prey.
+To better understand the conservation needs of wild cats and their prey, Osa Conservation created the Camera Trap Network for the Osa Peninsula in collaboration with National University of Costa Rica (UNA).
+This monitoring program is comprised of camera traps placed on properties throughout the Osa Peninsula- ranging from Corcovado National Park, local eco-lodges, private landowners and Osa Conservation’s properties and Piedras Blancas National Park.

 Members of the Osa Camera Trap Network:

 In 2017, Osa Conservation collaboratively hosted partners for the very first workshop of the Osa Camera Trap Network.
 The Network is now composed of more than 20 members in the Peninsula, including Corcovado and Piedras Blancas National Parks, the Golfo Dulce Forest Reserve and Private Reserves.
 Additionally, more members are expected to join the initiative – producing one of, if not the largest camera trap systems in Central America!